damian-vvang/HiddenInfo/README.md

 ## Features:

-- Secret message can be entered via a text file or an internal text editor,
+- Secret messages can be entered via a text file or an internal text editor,
-- Active backlight of the buttons, which indicates the correct sequence of operations,
+- The active backlight of the buttons, which indicates the correct sequence of operations,
 - The encoded and decoded message can be saved using the ShowDialog functionality,

 ## Installation: